 |10.||Meteorites, 2000-2001 (2 records)|

-The database coverage is naturally focused on the past 30 years, but there are also thousands of records to older work: in the descriptive aspects of the sciences, for example, much classic work was published in the late 19th and early 20th centuries.
+The database coverage is naturally focused on the past 30 years, a career, or generation.
+There are also thousands of records to older work: in the descriptive aspects of the sciences, for example, much classic work was published in the late 19th and early 20th centuries.

-MINLIB now (January 2012) contains mearly 82,000 records on non-confidential material, covering such fields as regional geology, mineral deposits, mineralogy, geochemistry, structural geology, igneous and metamorphic petrology, meteoritics and planetary science.
+MINLIB now (March 2017) contains more than 87,000 records on non-confidential material, covering such fields as regional geology, mineral deposits, mineralogy, geochemistry, structural geology, igneous and metamorphic petrology, meteoritics and planetary science.
 It also has extensive content relevant to geochemical analysis, materials science, metallurgy and archaeology.
 Special geographic focus applies to a worldwide selection of regions: a few of the more obvious examples, on different scales, include many parts of Canada, South America, the Indian subcontinent, southern Africa and Australia.

 The full MINLIB system operates on its own detailed thesaurus, and makes extensive use of acronyms and abbreviations --- indeed, the full system can function as something of a glossary of unusual terms in specialized fields, such as geochemical analysis.
 A published version will of course include an updated thesaurus as part of its documentation.